9 things worth knowing about Nuart Aberdeen

-The incredible street art festival Nuart arrives in Aberdeen from 12-15 April 2018 bringing out locals and attracting visitors in droves to see the incredible street artwork being created and displayed throughout Aberdeen's city centre streets.
+The incredible street art festival Nuart arrives in Aberdeen from 12-15 April attracting visitors and locals alike in their thousands to see the incredible street artwork being created and displayed throughout Aberdeen's city centre streets.

-2. The team behind Stavanger's festival, developed the idea for Nuart Aberdeen in collaboration with Aberdeen Inspired and Aberdeen City Council.
+2. The team behind the Stavanger festival, developed the idea for Nuart Aberdeen in collaboration with Aberdeen Inspired and Aberdeen City Council.

 3. Last year's three day festival featured a series of installations, exhibitions and murals, many of which you can still see today.
 Explore Aberdeen city and see the 11 paintings located through the centre (see map below) - a great way to see a different side to Aberdeen.